 This course is intended to provide students with a deeper understanding of the physiological, psychological, and social effects of drug use and abuse.
 Students will become familiar with the various classes of psychoactive drugs, and will receive an overview of treatment options, including strengths and weaknesses of using psychoactive drugs.
-Prerequisite: PSY 101.
+Prerequisite: PSY 101 or consent of instructor.